Michigan takes sexual crimes seriously, and the consequences are even more severe when it comes to child pornography.

 The sooner you hire a criminal defense attorney, the safer it is for you.

-Our team at Smith Blythe understands how a child pornography prosecution can affect you, and we want to help you get through it successfully.
+Our team at Smith Lehman understands how a child pornography prosecution can affect you, and we want to help you get through it successfully.
 Contact us today.